dotmpe/uriref/ReadMe.rst

 .. figure:: profiling-results.svg
    :width: 45em
    :height: 55em
+   :class: diagram

-   uriref reference matching, compared to stdlib urlparse
+   uriref reference matching, compared to stdlib urlparse for several iteration-counts.

-   The regex implementation runs up to twice as fast as the standard implementation for URI parsing.
+   Looks like it is running up to twice as fast as the standard implementation for URI parsing.